 After teaching English in the country for two years, I can attest that the level of English in Spain is not great.

-You will be ok in most of the big cities, but once you venture further off into the country, you will need to know a bit of Spanish to get by.
+You will be okay in most of the big Spanish cities, but once you venture further off into the country, you will need to know a bit of Spanish to get by.

 A good guidebook will let you know the key phrases you need to know and some grammar which will help you converse with the locals while you’re in Spain.

 I love books.
 Unfortunately, they take up an awful lot of space.
 I found this out to my cost when I was travelling in Australia.

 I couldn’t bear to part with the books I had bought and ended up carrying several of them around with me until I shipped them back to England.